IslandViewPTA/islandview-pta-site/site/content/event/spirit-wear-on-sale-.md

 The Island View PTA Shop is open for business!

 Now through Monday, December 18, you can order spiritwear online at [www.islandviewpta.org/shop](http://www.islandviewpta.org/shop).

+Orders will be sent home with students in January 2018.